 - Promote excellence, opportunity, and leadership in TVET

-KUSOED is fortunate to have wider group of partners in designing and implementing this program.
+KUSOED is fortunate to have a wider group of partners in designing and implementing this program.
 Ministry of Education, Nepal, Council for Technical Education and Vocational Training, Nepal are its two main partners.
 Likewise, KUSOED is in collaboration with several other national and international individuals and institutions including industry sector, TVET institutions, I/NGOs in realizing this program.

 The MTVET curriculum: a reflection of the TVET world